Cordova Spit (TIXEN)

 An Ecosystem Under Threat

 Sadly, Cordova Spit and the entire Cordova shore is under threat.
 Its ecosystems have been affected by activities carried out in the past such as drainage and diking for agricultural use.
 More currently, the introduction of invasive plant species and pedestrian activity all over the spit and dune system is leading to the destruction of the vegetation, which leads to increased weathering and erosion as well as the disturbance of nesting birds.
 Some of the ecosystems are changing rapidly as succession of the vegetation accelerates in the wetlands that have been drained and as the sand dunes are colonized by trees and shrubs.

-If you do decide to visit Cordova Spit you are encouraged to stay on the beaches and the already developed paths across the spit and avoid crossing beach berms and dunes and please keep dogs leashed to avoid disturbance of rare plants and nesting birds.
+If you do decide to visit Cordova Spit you are encouraged to stay on the beaches and not cross the beach berms or cross the dunes.
+Keep dogs leashed to avoid disturbance of rare plants and nesting birds.

 How To Get There

 Before you go, be aware that while the upper portion of Cordova Spit is technically a park, it is in the process of being returned to the Tsawout First Nations.
 It is not possible to drive to Cordova Spit as all of the roads leading there are privately owned by the Tsawout First Nations and are marked as such and you should not trespass.

 The only way to get there is to park at Island View Beach Regional Park and walk the trails north from the parking lot, then continue along the beach to Cordova Spit.
 It is approximately 2.75 kms (1.70 mi) to the tip of Cordova Spit one way.
 For more information on Island View Beach Regional Park, click this link: Island View Beach Regional Park.